 Ensuring that the end-user is met with a simple, intuitive experience is one of the main things that has set DoorDash apart from the competition.
 Their brand image is inextricably tied to this central concept of simplicity and ease-of-use, which leads to a better overall customer experience.

 Should you choose to develop and implement an app for your brand, try to keep your overall brand image in mind — the level of simplicity or complexity should correspond with your brand’s identity and increase your brand’s continuity.

 Getting Ahead in Covid-19

-The past year and a half have been difficult, complicated, and devastating for people around the globe.
+The past two years have been difficult, complicated, and devastating for people around the globe.
 Many businesses have suffered and struggled to remain competitive with all the necessary changes Covid-19 brought about.

 To survive in this new world, brands like DoorDash had to get creative and consider how to best communicate with a scared and unsure community.

 In March 2020, DoorDash CEO Tony Xu announced that they’d “stockpiled tens of thousands of gloves and bottles of hand sanitizer”, which they offered free of charge to their delivery drivers.

 They also introduced contact-free deliveries as their default drop-off option, prioritizing the safety of their customers and drivers.